tswow/tswow-wiki-0.13/_documentation/compiling-linux.md

 [Windows Guide](../compiling/)

+**Please note: Linux development is currently disabled on the 0.13 branch of tswow.**

 The purpose of this document is to:

 1. Walk users through how to build TSWoW from source

 2. Document important details and common issues

 This guide has been tested on `Debian` and `Ubuntu`.

 ## Prerequisites
 Simply run these commands in a terminal.
 Before anything else, run `sudo apt-get update`.
 You should install dependencies in the order listed here, since they sometimes depend on each others.

 #### Curl